prabhjotbawa/django_postgres_app/README.md

 If installing on AWS, prometheus or grafana can be exposed locally using `kubectl port-forward` or using an `ingress` resource.

+## Serving static files
+I have used whitenoise middleware to serve static files.
+Although, I have not used any custom css file, however, I have used the `rest_framework` to expose api's which uses css files.

+It's also suitable for production usage however a CDN can also be used for better performance and security.
+More details can be found [here](https://whitenoise.readthedocs.io/en/latest/django.html#use-a-content-delivery-network)

 ## TODO
 Add unit tests to test the code.
 Simulate scenarios to test app launch when database is created v/s database already exists.